galio-org/docs/components/block.md

 # Block
-The main component used to create almost everything in your app.
+This component is the main component block used to build everything in Galio and any type of layout.
+There are so many props available for easier access to different styling options that you'll rarely write another `style` prop.

 ### Usage
 Imports: